Chicken Soup (Deb's)

 parsely

-2. Pick the meat from the chicken bones and cut into bite-sized chunks and reserve on the side.
+Meanwhile, cut the chicken into bite-sized chunks and reserve on the side.

-5. Strain the stock again through a fine mesh sieve into the original pot.
+2. Strain the stock again through a fine mesh sieve into another pot or bowl.

-7. Return the pot to the stove to simmer.
+4. Return the stock to the stove and bring to a simmer.

 lb